Claim: Item protests the awarding of World Food Prizes to persons associated with Monsanto and Syngenta.

 In 2013 the World Food Prize Foundation designated three World Food Prize laureates:

-Dr. Marc Van Montagu, the Founder and Chairman of the Institute for Plant Biotechnology Outreach in Ghent, Belgium; Dr. Mary-Dell Chilton, a Distinguished Science Fellow at Syngenta Biotechnology, Inc. (SBI), and Dr. Robert T. Fraley, an Executive Vice President and Chief Technology Officer with the Monsanto Company; for their work in the field of agricultural biotechnology:
+Dr. Mar Van Montagu, the Founder and Chairman of the Institute for Plant Biotechnology Outreach in Ghent, Belgium; Dr. Mary-Dell Chilton, a Distinguished Science Fellow at Syngenta Biotechnology, Inc. (SBI), and Dr. Robert T. Fraley, an Executive Vice President and Chief Technology Officer with the Monsanto Company; for their work in the field of agricultural biotechnology: